CleanSolLLC/chow_now_cli/NOTES.md

 Welcome to the Chow Now CLI!

 	1.Beef
-	2.Chicken
+	2.Pasta
 	3.Seafood
 	4.Pork
 	5.Turkey
 	6.Vegetarian
 	7.Vegan

-Enter menu number or 's' for saved recipes or 'x' to exit the program
+Please enter a number between 1 and 7 for meal type <'or'> 'x' to exit

 <!-- make sure edge case returns invalid selection
 require user to input valid selection by prompting user for a valid menu number or exit -->